 Section for Global Health

-NYU Langone’s Section for Global Health in the Department of Population Health aims to generate equitable and improved health outcomes for individuals and populations around the world.
+NYU Langone’s Section for Global Health in the Institute for Excellence in Health Equity aims to generate equitable and improved health outcomes for individuals and populations around the world.
 Populations globally face significant structural challenges that have major impacts on health and wellbeing, including climate change, discrimination, water supply, food quality, built environments, institutionalized inequities, and inadequate implementation of evidence-based policies and programs.

 We aim to address these issues by conducting innovative and groundbreaking research, as well as building capacity worldwide.
 In addition, we work with policymakers and program implementers around the world to improve population health and reduce disease burden across the entire life course.